matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ## Paymasters

-Paymasters are accounts that can pay for other users for their transactions.
+Paymasters are accounts that can compensate for other accounts' transactions.
 Imagine being able to pay fees for users of your protocol!
 The other important use-case of paymasters is to facilitate paying fees in ERC20 tokens.
 While ETH is the main token of zkSync, paymasters can provide the ability to exchange ERC20s to ETH on the fly.

-If users wants to interact with a paymaster, they should provide the non-zero `paymaster` address in their EIP712 transaction.
+If users want to interact with a paymaster, they should provide the non-zero `paymaster` address in their EIP712 transaction.
 The input data to the paymaster is provided in the `paymasterInput` field of the paymaster.

 ### Paymaster verification rules